 As a (maybe not so) quick explanation:

-A module is represented by a module tag (descriptive, right?) and would correlate to a node.
-It must indicate the represented component's type name (i.e. rangefinder), it's module category as per our categorization, and a short description.
+A module is represented by a module tag (descriptive, right?).
+It must indicate the represented component's type as a name (i.e. rangefinder), it's module category as per our categorization as a type, and a short description, all as attributes.

 A module contains the mandatory and optional (which is, funnily enough, optional) tags.

-Each of those tags can contain topic, which would correlate to a topic or service, and/or param tags, which represent the node's parameters (so far so good).
+Each of those tags can contain topics, which would correlate to a topic, service or action, and/or param tags, which represent node parameters (so far so good).

 Each topic tag must declare the represented topic's name, it's communication pattern type (publish if the module publishes that information, subscribe if it waits for it, service or action), a description of what that topic is for and a fileName*.
-It contains the definition of each of the values the topic's message would hold in the form of properties.
+A topic may also specify the package from which it originates through a package attribute (this is used to indicate the interface it represents wouldn't be generated for the current model, but comes from another one).
+The topic tag contains the definition of each of the values the topic's interface would hold in the form of properties.
+In the case of services and actions, their response and feedback (actions only) are declared as properties inside tags by that name.

 Each property tag must declare it's name and type (data type), and can optionally declare a unit and a description to provide meta-data on that information piece.
 The property's type attribute can also be used to define it being a list using common notation (i.e. string for an unbounded list or string[n] for a bounded one).
-A property tag also either contains a value tag to declare a value for that field or other subproperties, indicating a message inside a message.
-In this case, said property containing the subproperties would have to define a fileName* as a topic would, indicating the file to be generated.
+A property tag also either contains a value tag to declare a value for that field or other subproperties, indicating an submessage inside an interface.
+In this case, said property containing the subproperties would have to define a fileName* as a topic would, indicating the name of the interface to be generated, and may also declare a package of origin, following the same logic as with topics.
 Also, the type attribute of that topic would have no value other than indicating if it'd be a list, following the same notation as usual.
-A property correlates to a single value inside a message.
+A property correlates to a single value inside an interface.

 *fileName indicates the name of the message file to be generated for the implementation.
 It also acts as a way for multiple topics to use the same message definition without each having it's own file.
 For an example on this, our camera module would use the same message file, with the same definition, for it's mandatory image_raw and optional image_mono, image_color, image_rect, and image_rect_color topics.